alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/manipulation-of-configuration-files-for-deploy.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-With xmlpoke you can simply change part of the file with xpath syntax, here I change trace enabled attribute to be set as â€˜false', thus disabling tracing entirely ;) just to avoid another problem with the one I described before :D. Xmlpeek and xmlpoke are two of the most missing feature in [Msbuild](http://channel9.msdn.com/wiki/msbuild/equivalenttasks/), so in next posts I'll show you how to extend msbuild with these two actions.
+With xmlpoke you can simply change part of the file with xpath syntax, here I change trace enabled attribute to be set as ‘false', thus disabling tracing entirely ;) just to avoid another problem with the one I described before :D. Xmlpeek and xmlpoke are two of the most missing feature in [Msbuild](http://channel9.msdn.com/wiki/msbuild/equivalenttasks/), so in next posts I'll show you how to extend msbuild with these two actions.

 alk.